Wali05/shpstr-cptest/README.md

-# ⚡ Shopstr Payment Escrow System
+# 🛡️ Shopstr Payment Escrow System Competency Test

 A Next.js application for secure payment escrow using Bitcoin technologies, enabling trustless transactions between buyers and merchants with Nostr messaging and dispute resolution.